Blocking ads removes funding from us!

 Apple installs a 3.095 mAh battery that can be charged with up to 20 watts.
 With a MacBook power supply, it takes almost two hours to fully charge the battery, which is extremely embarrassing for € 1.149.
 For comparison, the only 300 Euros expensive Real GT Master Edition is with the included 65 watt power supply in approximately 30 minutes fully charged.
 According to Apple, the right power supply will not be included this year due to the environment, which I still find completely incomprehensible, especially when you consider that the newly introduced iPad Mini comes with a power supply.
 Wireless charging is possible with up to 15 watts, which is fine, but Android and HarmonyOS devices offer significantly more here too.

-After all the criticism, however, it is now time to praise the iPhone across the board, because the battery life is surprisingly good for such a small capacity and noticeably better than the iPhone 12, which I also tested.
-With activated adaptive refresh rate (10Hz-120Hz) I always got through a day easily and even 1,5 days were mostly not Proproblem At the end of the day, with a screen-on-time of 5 to 6 hours, I usually still had between 25 and 50 Procent battery left, which is really good.
+After all the criticism, it is now time to praise the iPhone across the board, because the battery life is surprisingly good for such a small capacity and noticeably better than the iPhone 12, which I also tested.
+With the adaptive refresh rate (10Hz-120Hz) activated, I always got through a day easily and even 1,5 days were usually no problem.
+At the end of the day, with a screen-on time of 5 to 6 hours, I usually had between 25 and 50 percent battery left, which is really good.
 Some Android flagships with significantly larger batteries, such as the OnePlus 9 Pro, My 11 Ultra or S21 Plus only dream.
 Even that Huawei P50 Pro or the similarly compact Sony Xperia 5 III cannot quite keep up.
 Kudos to Apple for delivering such a good battery life despite the small battery and the smooth refresh rate of 120 Hertz.

 Camera - very good, but not the best

-Apple installs a triple camera on the back, consisting of a main, ultra-wide-angle and telephoto camera, all of which have a resolution of 12 megapixels.
-The latter allows for a 3x optical zoom, which is a far cry from Huawei, Samsung, Xiaomi and Sony, but at least Apple has compared to the iPhone 12 Pro something changed.
+Apple has installed a triple camera on the back, consisting of a main, ultra-wide-angle and telephoto camera, all of which have a resolution of 12 megapixels each.
+The latter enables a 3x optical zoom, which is far from Huawei, Samsung, Xiaomi and Sony, but at least Apple has changed something compared to the iPhone 12 Pro.
 There is also a LIDAR scanner, which was introduced last year and is responsible for depth effects and faster focusing.

 Starting with the main camera, which takes good pictures with beautiful and mostly realistic colors.
-The sharpness is also great, but with the Xiaomi Mi 11 Ultra and the Huawei P50 Pro There are still slightly better alternatives, although I even see the iPhone as having a slight advantage over Samsung.
-However, the differences are not very big.
-I find the dynamic range a bit disappointing.
-Here are almost all competitors, such as the Huawei P50 Pro, Samsung Galaxy S21 Ultra and OnePlus 9 Pro sometimes significantly better.
+The sharpness is also great, but with the Xiaomi Mi 11 Ultra and the Huawei P50 Pro There are still slightly better alternatives, although I think the iPhone has a slight advantage over Samsung.
+However, the differences are not that big.
+I find the dynamic range a little disappointing.
+Almost all competitors, such as the Huawei P50 Pro, are Samsung Galaxy S21 Ultra and OnePlus 9 Pro are sometimes significantly better.
 Even some older smartphones from the previous year are a bit better here.
-For at least 1.149 euros I expect more here.
-As soon as the lighting conditions deteriorate, the night mode is activated automatically, which exposes the images for a few seconds in order to be able to deliver better shots.
-I really like the resulting results, although some of the images are a little too dark for my liking, causing some detail to be lost in dark areas, but other than that I have nothing to complain about.
+For at least 1.149 euros, I expect more here.
+As soon as the lighting conditions get worse, the night mode is automatically activated, which exposes the images for a few seconds in order to deliver better shots.
+I really like the resulting results, even if the images are sometimes a bit too dark for my taste, which is why some details in dark areas are lost, but apart from that I have nothing to complain about.
 The sharpness in particular is really good and colors are usually reproduced beautifully and naturally.
-The S21 Ultra can no longer quite keep up here, especially in extremely poor light conditions.
-That Huawei P50 Pro and Xiaomi Mi 11 Ultra can keep up very well and often like them even better.
+The S21 Ultra can no longer quite keep up here, especially in extremely poor lighting conditions.
+The Huawei P50 Pro and Xiaomi Mi 11 Ultra can keep up very well and often like them even better.

-Overall, I would have expected a little more from the new ultra wide-angle camera.
-Images quickly become noisy and almost all flagship competitors have more to offer when it comes to sharpness.
-The OnePlus 9 Pro, OPPO Find X3 and even last year's Huawei P40 Pro+ are significantly better here.
-Similar to the main camera, the dynamic range also makes a difference here Probleme, which simply shouldn't be for the price offered.
-At least colors are reproduced very nicely.
-The results in low light are still reasonably usable, but there is room for improvement compared to the Android and HarmonyOS competition.
-Even the normal OnePlus 9, which, mind you, is almost half as little as the iPhone 13 Pro costs, wins at lowlight clear.
+Overall, I would have expected a bit more from the new ultra-wide-angle camera.
+Images quickly start to get noisy and in terms of sharpness, almost all flagship competitors have more to offer.
+The OnePlus 9 Pro, OPPO Find X3 and even last year's Huawei P40 Pro + are significantly better here.
+Similar to the main camera, the dynamic range also causes some problems, which simply shouldn't be the case for the price offered.
+At least colors are reproduced very well.
+In low light, the results are still reasonably usable, but compared to the Android and HarmonyOS competition, there is room for improvement here.
+Even the normal OnePlus 9, which costs almost half as little as the iPhone 13 Pro, wins at Lowlight clear.

 The ultra wide angle camera also functions as a macro camera.
 If you hold the iPhone close enough to objects in the camera app, a macro mode is automatically activated, in which even small objects appear gigantic.

 The new telephoto camera takes very good pictures between 3x and 5x magnification, which are particularly characterized by high sharpness and mostly accurate color reproduction.
 The OnePlus 9 Pro, OPPO Find X3 Pro and the S21 Ultra cannot quite keep up.
-Let's compare the quality with older Huawei smartphones with triple optical Zoom lenses, for example the Huawei Mate 30 Pro, it quickly becomes clear how much of a leader Huawei was in the area of zoom, which the following comparison shows quite well (left: iPhone 13 Pro, right: Huawei Mate 30 Pro):
+However, if we compare the quality with older Huawei smartphones with triple optical Zoom lenses, for example the Huawei Mate 30 Pro, it quickly becomes clear how much of a leader Huawei was in the field of zoom, which the following comparison shows quite well (left: iPhone 13 Pro, right: Huawei Mate 30 Pro):

-Fortunately, the zoom camera of the iPhone 13 Pro can still be used from time to time even in poor light conditions, which is definitely no longer the case with many competitors.
+Fortunately, the zoom camera of the iPhone 13 Pro is still reasonably usable even in poor lighting conditions, which is definitely no longer the case with many competitors.
 In addition, it is also used in portrait mode and procurrently produces pretty much the best portrait shots in a smartphone.

 Selfies with the front camera succeed with great color rendering and a decent dynamic range.
 However, there is still a lot of room for improvement in terms of sharpness and lowlight performance.